Microsporidia: Infection

-In the gut of the host the spore germinates; it builds up osmotic pressure until its rigid wall ruptures at its thinnest point at the apex.
+The spore germinates in the gut of the host; it builds up osmotic pressure until its rigid wall ruptures at its thinnest point at the apex.
 The posterior vacuole swells, forcing the polar filament to rapidly eject the infectious content into the cytoplasm of the potential host.
 Simultaneously the material of the filament is rearranged to form a tube which functions as a hypodermic needle and penetrates the gut epithelium.

 Once inside the host cell, a sporoplasm grows, dividing or forming a multinucleate plasmodium, before producing new spores.
 The life cycle varies considerably.
 Some have a simple asexual life cycle, while others have a complex life cycle involving multiple hosts and both asexual and sexual reproduction.
 Different types of spores may be produced at different stages, probably with different functions including autoinfection (transmission within a single host).

 Medical implications

 In animals and humans, microsporidia often cause chronic, debilitating diseases rather than lethal infections.
 Effects on the host include reduced longevity, fertility, weight, and general vigor.
 Vertical transmission of microsporidia is frequently reported.

 In the case of insect hosts, vertical transmission often occurs as transovarial transmission, where the microsporidian parasites pass from the ovaries of the female host into eggs and eventually multiply in the infected larvae.
 Amblyospora salinaria n. sp. which infects the mosquito Culex salinarius Coquillett, and Amblyospora californica which infects the mosquito Culex tarsalis Coquillett, provide typical examples of transovarial transmission of microsporidia.
 Microsporidia, specifically the mosquito-infecting Vavraia culicis, are being explored as a possible 'evolution-proof' malaria-control method.
 Microsporidian infection of Anopheles gambiae (the principal vector of Plasmodium falciparum malaria) reduces malarial infection within the mosquito, and shortens the mosquito lifespan.
 As the majority of malaria-infected mosquitoes naturally die before the malaria parasite is mature enough to transmit, any increase in mosquito mortality through microsporidian-infection may reduce malaria transmission to humans.
-In May 2020, researchers reported that Microsporidia MB, a symbiont in the midgut and ovaries of An. arabiensis, significantly impaired transmission of P. falciparum, had "no overt effect" on the fitness of host mosquitoes, and was transmitted vertically (through inheritance).
+In May 2020, researchers reported that Microsporidia MB, a symbiont in the midgut and ovaries of Anopheles arabiensis, significantly impaired transmission of P. falciparum, had "no overt effect" on the fitness of host mosquitoes, and was transmitted vertically (through inheritance).